 NURS 3000 Special Topics (1-8).
 Student or faculty generated course.
 Scope of subject matter is determined by students/instructor with approval of the Program Director.
-Minimum of 8 students is needed to offer a course.
 (Formerly NURS 300)

 NURS 3040/3041/3044 Introduction to Nursing Practice (6).
 The course focuses on the theoretical foundations of nursing and psychomotor skills development, application of the nursing process, interpersonal skills, professional standards of care, and critical thinking.
 Laboratory and clinical experiences will provide opportunities for application of nursing practice.
 Three lecture hours, two laboratory hours, and six clinical hours each week.
-(Co-requisites: NURS 3250/3251, NURS 3320)
+(Pre-requisite: admission to BSN Program; Corequisites: NURS 3250/3251, NURS 3320)

 NURS 3080 Pharmacology (3).
 This course focuses on knowledge required by nurses to safely administer and manage pharmacotherapeutic agents.
 The principles of pharmacology, pharmacokinetics of major drug classifications, potential adverse reactions and drug interactions will be presented as bases for nursing decisions regarding pharmacotherapeutic interventions.
 Care of the client throughout the lifespan is emphasized.
-(Pre-requisites: NURS 3040, NURS 3250, NURS 3320).
+(Pre-requisite: NURS 3040/3041/3044; NURS 3260; NURS 3250/3251; Co-requisites: NURS 3100/3101/3104: NURS 3340/3344).

 NURS 3100/310113104 Health Promotion, Maintenance, and Restoration 1(6).
 This course focuses on expanding the student's theoretical and clinical knowledge base.
 This includes substantive content regarding stressors to the respiratory, cardiovascular, renal, reproductive, endocrine, and gastrointestinal systems.
 The nursing process is used to provide culturally sensitive, holistic, evidenced-based care.
 Diagnostic studies and pharmacological agents commonly prescribed in conjunction with the management of selected stressors are included.
 A skills lab component is included with required mastery of advanced skills related to course content.
 A clinical component is also required and provides opportunities for the student to provide holistic care in acute care facilities.
-(6 hrs.)Three lecture, two laboratory (NURS 3103), and six clinical hours (NURS 3104) each week.
+(6 hrs.)Three lecture, two laboratory (NURS 3101), and six clinical hours (NURS 3104) each week.
 (Formerly NURS 310).
 (Pre-requisites: NURS 3040/3041/3044.
 NURS 3250/3251, NURS 3320; Co-requisites: NURS 3340/3344 and NURS 3080).

 NURS 3250/3251 Health Assessment (3).
 Basic physical and health assessment techniques are taught.
 The focus is on the adult client with emphasis on expected findings.
 Appropriate modifications for different age-groups and selected unexpected findings are discussed.
 Relevance and application of findings to client needs and clinical decision-making are presented.
 Two lecture and two laboratory hours (NURS 3251) each week.
-(Formerly NURS 325) (Co-requisites: NURS 3040/3041/3044, NURS 3320).
+(Formerly NURS 325) (Pre-requisite: admission to BSN Program; Co-requisites: NURS 3040/3041/3044, NURS 3320).

 NURS 3320 Professionalism in Nursing (3).
 This course introduces students to the essential role and principles for professional nursing practice which includes foundations of nursing practice, professionalism, professional socialization and health promotion in nursing.
 The development of the professional role is discussed with a focus on integration and collaboration with the interdisciplinary health care team.
 Three lecture hours each week.
-(Formedy NURS 332).
-(Co-requisites: NURS 3040/3041/3044, NURS 3250, NURS 3080).
+(Formerly NURS 332).
+(Pre-requisite: admission to BSN Program; Co-requisites: NURS 3040/3041/3044, NURS 3250, NURS 3260).

 NURS 3260 Gerontological Nursing Concepts (3).
 Selected concepts related to psychosocial, cultural, legal, ethical, social policy, and research issues of the aging population and their families are explored.
 The role of the nurse in meeting the needs of this population is stressed.
 Three lecture hours each week.
 (Formerly NURS 326).
-(Co-requisites: NURS 3040/3041/3044).
+(Prerequisite: admission to BSN Program; Co-requisites: NURS 3040/3041/3044; NURS 3320; NURS 3250/3251).